National colours of Canada: History

 Canada's national colours can trace their history to the First Crusade of the 11th century, during which Norman nobleman Bohemond I of Antioch distributed red crosses to the crusaders he led, so that they could affix them to their clothing "as a distinguishing mark".
 Thereafter, nations were identified by the colour of their cross and, in particular, England used a white cross on a red background and France a red cross on white.
 Eventually, France and England agreed to exchange their colours, and St George's Cross was adopted as an emblem of England.
 This was the flag used by John Cabot when he landed on the island of Newfoundland on his second voyage in 1497, under the commission of Henry VII of England.
-The two nations would eventually explore North America, where each claimed territory.
+The two nations eventually explored North America, where each claimed territory.

 The arms of Canada.
 On the left is the version from 1923, with green maple leaves on a white background in the shield.
 On the right, a modified version from 1957 with red maple leaves on a white background in the shield.

-The proclamation of the Royal Coat of Arms of Canada by King George V on 21 November 1921 has been considered the moment when red and white became Canada's official colours.
+The proclamation of the royal coat of arms of Canada by King George V on 21 November 1921 has been considered the moment when red and white became Canada's official colours.
 The idea of the coat of arms determining the country's official colours was expressed as far back as 1918, when Eugène Fiset argued "red suggested Britishness, military sacrifice, and autumn splendour.
 White evoked Canadian winters."
 An unnamed member of the committee designing the coat of arms in 1920 stated, "the colours of the shield will become the national colours of the Dominion [...] the red maple leaf has been used in service flags to denote men who have sacrificed their lives for the country [...]
 The case for white is that it contains an allusion to snow, which is characteristic of our climate and our landscape in certain seasons."
 The proclamation, however, gave a blazon of "a royal helmet mantled argent doubled gules" and "a wreath of the colours argent and gules", in which argent refers to the colour white, or silver, and gules to red; tinctures used in blazoning a coat of arms.
 The proclamation does not say anything specifically about national colours and accepts both green and red as colours for the maple leaves, with a blazon of "three maple leaves conjoined on one stem proper"; proper means in the natural colour of the leaves.
 The committee first incorporated Fiset's red maple leaves on a white background, as well as a red-and-white wreath on top of the shield.
 But the final decision was to make the leaves green, adhering to Joseph Pope's preference.
 That remained their colour until 1957, when the leaves on the shield were modified to red "in recognition of Canada's official colours".